 Not readily available for cultivation currently.
 It is currently being propagated as part of the NSW Saving our Species Project.
 However, if this species is desired to be cultivated, growers can pick B. spinulosa or B. marginata and get a very similar effect (see these profiles).
 It may be able to be sourced from nurseries in the areas where it grows eventually.
 The cultivars in the references below may still be relevant.

 If this species if ever available for cultivation (just like the Wollemi Pine) the following can likely be applied:

-May grow to 1 m tall in a garden (although this will take time) so allow some space, but can grow to 2 m wide – a feature which may be desirable.
+May grow to 1 metre tall in a garden (although this will take time) so allow some space, but can grow to 2 metres wide – a feature which may be desirable.
 Very suitable for coastal gardens.
 Plant in a well-drained soil for best results – sandy to loam.
 Most banksias thrive if planted on a slight slope.